 Can I share a secret with you?

-I keep some of my money in the Strong Funds Money Market account.
-It pays a lot more interest than a bank does and the money is safe.
+I keep some of my money in a Money Market account.
+It pays a bit more interest than a bank does and the money is relatively safe.
 You can write checks on your account just like a checking account and if you just knew that secret to make more money, I’d be happy that I shared that with you.

 Can I share another secret with you?
-The Strong Advantage Fund is even better!
-It pays about 1-3% more interest than the Strong Money Market Fund and you can write checks on that account to.
-If you only took $10,000 out of the bank or CD and put it into the Strong Advantage Fund you would earn 2-3% more per year on that money than you do in the bank or CD.
+You can get a higher yielding account from the same company and it is even better as far as promised yield!
+It pays about 1-3% more interest and you can write checks on that account to.
+If you only took $10,000 out of the bank or CD and put it into the Fund you would earn 2-3% more per year on that money than you do in the bank or CD.
 Now, granted that only comes to about $300 per year, but how many free copies of this book can you give away to your friends in return for that one $300 gift?
 How will your friends feel about you when you give them a gift that gives them the most cutting edge selling power ever put into one book?
 Here are a few creative ideas for people to use as inexpensive give away items to your persons.

 Life Insurance and Financial Product people:

 - Give away a free report that lists all of the top performing investments for the last three years.
 (Even if it contains information that is positive about your competitors!)